bbauska/meta-react-basics/README.md

 7.	}
 ```

-Conditional rendering is built on the same principle.
+<p>Conditional rendering is built on the same principle.
 By using conditions, you can return different child components.
-This is often done using the props that are passed into the parent component, but can also be done based on component state.
+This is often done using the props that are passed into the parent component, but can also be done based on component state.</p>
-Let’s take a look at a simple example.
+<p>Let’s take a look at a simple example.</p>
-Let’s say you have two child components called LoginButton and LogoutButton; each displaying their corresponding button.
+<p>Let’s say you have two child components called LoginButton and LogoutButton; each displaying their corresponding button.</p>
-In the parent component, named LogInOutButton, you can check the props passed into the parent component and return a different child component based on the value of the props.
+<p>In the parent component, named LogInOutButton, you can check the props passed into the parent component and return a different child component based on the value of the props.</p>
-In this example, the props contains a property named isLoggedIn.
+<p>In this example, the props contains a property named isLoggedIn.
 When this is set to true, the LogoutButton component is returned.
-Otherwise, the LoginButton component is returned.
+Otherwise, the LoginButton component is returned.</p>

 ```
 1.	function LogInOutButton(props) {